jeremyButtler/find--Co-infections/README.md

    step for insertions.
 ```

-Insertion errors in the sequences are found by finding the total number
+Insertion errors in the sequences are found in the linked sequence list
-  of reads supporting a position (including alternative bases).
+  by finding the total number of reads supporting a position.
+This
-  Non-insertion positions that have less than 40% support are removed
+  includes alternative bases.
+Non-insertion positions that occurred in
+  less than 40% of reads are removed and insertion positions that
-  and insertion positions that have less than 30% are removed.
-The base
+  occurred in less than 30% of reads are removed.
+The base with the most
-  with the most supporting reads is kept, while the other alternative
+  supporting reads is kept, while the other alternative bases are
-  bases are removed.
-Leaving the final consensus.
+  removed.
+Once completed, we are left with the final consensus.

 ## OS's/platforms tested on